Monday, September 15, 2008

 Graphic Novel Monday: Aya of Yop City, by Marguerite Abouet and Clement Oubrerie

 Aya of Yop City, by Marguerite Abouet and illustrated by Clement Oubrerie.
-Published by Drawn & Quarterly, September 2008.
+Published by Drawn & Quarterly, 2008.
+Graphica.
+Fiction.
+Translated from the French by Helge Dascher.

 Aya of Yop City is the charming sequel to Abouet and Clement's previous collaboration, Aya, which came out last year and I reviewed here.
 Both stories are set in Ivory Coast in the late 1970s, a relaxed time of peace and prosperty when a young girl's biggest concern was sneaking out to meet with her boyfriend or entering a beauty contest against the prettiest girl in town.
 The characters are a diverse mix of personalities- good girl Aya and her friends Adjoua and Bintou, their families and friends.